 The Standards Rulemaking Process

 A typical rulemaking is a lengthy process that occurs over several years in distinct phases.
-We typically produce a preliminary analysis that is reviewed by stakeholders such as appliance manufacturers, electric and gas utilities, energy efficiency advocates and environmental organizations, and state agencies.
-We incorporate new information and then produce an analysis that provides a basis for DOE to issue a notice in the Federal Register that presents the standards that DOE proposes to adopt and the justification for its decision, or proposes a determination that amended standards are not justified at this time.
-We then consider the comments from stakeholders on the proposal.
-Refinements to the analysis may take place, and at the end of the process, DOE issues a final rule with the adopted standards or final determination of no amended standards for the product in question.”
+We produce analyses and proposed test procedures that are reviewed by stakeholders such as appliance and equipment manufacturers, electric and gas utilities, energy efficiency advocates and environmental organizations, and state agencies.
+Based on stakeholder comments, refinements to the analysis or test procedure may take place, and at the end of the process, DOE issues a final rule with the adopted standards or final determination of no amended standards for the product in question.